pauromeu/event-log-parser/README.md

 ./gradlew :app:test
 ```

+## Logs
+- The program uses logback for logging.
+- Logs are printed to the console and saved to logs/app.log.

 ## Notes
 - Skips invalid JSON lines
 - One STARTED and FINISHED per ID expected
 - Duration is absolute difference of timestamps
 - Alerts for duration > 4ms
 - DB upsert done as delete + insert for simplicity

+## Next Steps
+- Expand unit tests to cover edge cases, error handling, and database interactions.
+- Improve processing efficiency by using buffered streaming and batch database inserts.
+- Enable handling of very large files (gigabytes) by implementing streaming parsers and incremental processing to avoid loading entire files into memory.

 ## Contact
 Pau Romeu Llordella - [romeu.pau@gmail.com]